mrdanb/croupier/README.md

 #  Croupier 🃏

+### ⚠️ This is a pre-alpha library currently under development ⚠️

 ### The repository pattern library
 Here to assist you your swift development by syncing, fetching and deleting your entity classes.